hgohil2805/CTCI/README.md

 - Verify Preorder Serialization of a Binary Tree
   Given a string of comma separated values, verify whether it is a correct preorder traversal serialization of a binary tree.
 Find an algorithm without reconstructing the tree.

+- Combination Sum
+  Given a set of candidate numbers (C) and a target number (T), find all unique combinations in C where the candidate numbers sums to T.